Providence Addiction Treatment Resources

 Understanding Drug and Alcohol Abuse in Providence, RI

-When looking specifically at drug and alcohol abuse in Rhode Island, over 100,000 individuals used illicit drugs in any given month based on a 2010 study.
-This same study showed that over 235,000 people suffered from alcohol use disorder through binge drinking in a given month, some of whom lived in Providence.
+When looking specifically at drug and alcohol abuse in Rhode Island, over 100,000 individuals used illicit drugs in any given month.
+This same research suggests that over 235,000 people suffered from alcohol use disorder through binge drinking in a given month, some of whom lived in Providence.
+To put that it in perspective, they are currently 3rd in the nation for binge drinking and alcohol poisoning.

 When you take a medication, recreational drug or alcoholic beverage, you will likely crave this substance in the future.
 The severity of your cravings depends on the strength of the substance that you take and the length you have been taking it.